kay8o/OldRBLXTemplates/README.md

 # Disclaimer
 All templates in this repository are provided as-is and are intended for educational and archival purposes.
 We do not claim ownership of any of the templates and respect the rights of the original creators.
-If you believe a template has been uploaded in error or wish for it to be removed, please contact us.
+If you believe a template has been uploaded in error or wish for it to be removed, please contact me.
 -
 ***Written and Edited by Kaylo, 2024.***